ChainSafe/gossamer/.github/CONTRIBUTING.md

     This will generate a Go file `./mock_my_interface_test.go` with mock `mockMyInterface`.

     Generate the mock code with `go generate -run "mockery" ./...` from your working directory.
 This will also update existing mocks.
-You can update all mocks by running `make mock`, which is itself just the last command.
+You can update all mocks by running `go generate -run "mockery" ./...` from the repository root.

 8. **Lint your changes.**